typeable/compaREST/test/golden/common/pathItem/operation/parameters/change/report.md

 ##### `$(Number)`

-The type has been added.
+The value has been added.